Overview of Vata

 - Excess of any sort.
 Vata usually does things in “excess”.
 They forget to take a break, breath and slow down.

 - Travel-Vata is very affected by travel and public transport.
 This includes driving long distances, train journeys or planes.
 Vata needs to ensure they plan and ground themselves before and after a long trip and watch their foods to avoid constipation and gas during this time.

 - Suppressing urges such as going to the toilet, letting out some wind, yawning, belching, tears, sexual urges or going to sleep.
 Even suppressing urges such as not communicating your feelings can cause a blockage in the throat chakra.

 Vata in Balance

 It is very easy to look at the dosha in terms of being out of balance (your vikruti).
-However, when you are in balance, you are aligning with your true identity, characteristics and genetic constitution (your prakruti in sanskrit).
+However, when you are in balance, you are aligning with your true identity, characteristics and genetic constitution (your prakruti).

 - Their lightness can show in light-hearted nature and good energy AND that is where they balance the serious pitta types

-- They inspire people by their creative minds and and innovative ideas
+- They inspire people by their creative minds and innovative ideas

 - They will portray a vitality and happy approach to things and thus make friends with like-minded people

 - They are funny and quick to learn and then remember what they learned

 - They will have toned muscles but still remain slim because they burn fat easily from the exercise and the right foods

 - There will be a degree of flexibility and enthusiasm in both body and mind, with a positive and loving approach to life

 - Vata types in balance are also caring and learn to love and accept the joy of hugs and gentle touch

 - They craft, paint, photograph, dance, invent, use colour and imagination to transform things that others cannot even visualise